conda/conda-dot-org/blog/2026-08-03-july-releases.md

   - conda-pypi
   - constructor
   - menuinst
+  - rattler
 description: |
-  June and July releases across the conda org: conda and conda-build 26.7.0, constructor 3.16, libmamba and conda-pypi updates, and more. 🎉
+  June and July releases across the conda org: conda and conda-build 26.7.0, constructor 3.16, libmamba and conda-pypi updates, faster solves in rattler, and more. 🎉
 image: img/blog/2026-08-03-july-releases/banner.png
 ---

-The June and July 2026 releases included updates to conda, conda-build, conda-libmamba-solver, conda-pypi, constructor, menuinst, and more! 🎉 All of these have been released to both `defaults` and `conda-forge` channels.
+The June and July 2026 releases included updates to conda, conda-build, conda-libmamba-solver, conda-pypi, constructor, menuinst, rattler, and more! 🎉 All of these have been released to both `defaults` and `conda-forge` channels.

 <!-- truncate -->